Close

 150 Holbrook Road, Holbrook, NY 11741 • 631-588-5024

-These opportunities are for Sachem Residents who are in 6th-12th grade.
+Opportunities are for Sachem Residents in 6th-12th grade.

 Certificates acknowledging any credits earned will be e-mailed as a .pdf document.